Anaerobic membrane bioreactor: Shortcomings

 While the AnMBR technology has many benefits for revolutionizing wastewater treatment, it does not come without its drawbacks.
 The AnMBR is prone to membrane fouling by aggregation of bacteria.
 This proves to be quite dangerous for the technology as it would drastically reduce the efficiency of filtration, in turn also increasing energy consumption, making the entire process more expensive.
 Membrane fouling also leads to the technology having to be replaced much more often, which is also expensive.
 In addition, the anaerobic bacteria are susceptible to entering the effluent, which leads to their loss in the reactor unit.

 Industrial Applications

-While the AnMBR has not been applied at anindustrial scale yet, there are a few companies that produce the technology and are marketing it as a viable alternative to current wastewater treatment technologies.
+While the AnMBR has not been applied at an industrial scale yet, there are a few companies that produce the technology and are marketing it as a viable alternative to current wastewater treatment technologies.
 Two prominent companies who are marketing the AnMBR system are Aquatech and Evoqua.
 Currently, Aquatech produces the external AnMBR configuration while Evoqua produces the submerged AnMBR configuration.